 top of page

-Testimony: House Committee on Public Education July 25, 2022
+COVID-19 Effects on Public Education: House Committee on Public Education

 The testimony below was submitted to the Texas House Committee on Public Education on July 25th, 2022, by the Texas Conservative Coalition Research Institute (TCCRI).